DoctorRyner/sae/README.md

 * https://github.com/DoctorRyner/idris-js-example
 * https://github.com/DoctorRyner/idris-react-example

-Also, in this repo there is folder examples/ with a project that uses these packages
+Also, in this repo, there is folder `examples/` with a project that uses these packages

 # Usage